 We will evaluate the GW spectrum from the first-order phase transition in our model by the above equations.
-In the following numerical results, we will obtain the phase transition parameters in the model with the EWPT in Fig.~\ref{RM}-(b) and will discuss the testability of the model parameters by the S/N ratio.
+In the following numerical results, we will obtain the phase transition parameters in the model with the EWPT in Fig.~\ref{RM}-(b) and will discuss the testability of the model parameters by the SNR.
 After that, we will show whether the two first-order EWPTs could be realized or not.

-\section{Numerical Results}
+\section{Numerical results}

-\paragraph*{ \bf Patterns of EWPTs}
+\subsection{Patterns of EWPTs}

-According to the results in Sec.~\ref{sec:twostep}, the EWPT in Fig.~\ref{RM}-(a) and -(b) could be realized in the model, especially, multi-step EWPT in Fig.~\ref{RM}-(b) can occur by the red parameter region in Fig.~\ref{fig:region}.
+According to the results in Sec.~\ref{sec:twostep}, the EWPT in Figs.~\ref{RM}-(a) and -(b) could be realized in the model, especially, multi-step EWPT in Fig.~\ref{RM}-(b) can occur by the red parameter region in Fig.~\ref{fig:region}.
 We will numerically analyze the detail of the possibility of the pattern of the EWPT in the model with $Y_{2}=1/2$ and $I_{2}=1/2$.
-In the numerical analysis in this section, the four parameters in the potential, $ \mu_1^2$, $\mu_2^2$, $ \lambda_1$ and $\lambda_{12}$, will be taken as $v$, $v_2$, $m_h$ and $m_H$ by using the stationary conditions and second derivative of the potential of Eqs.~(\ref{redc1}), (\ref{redc2}), (\ref{redc3}) and (\ref{redc4}) in Appendix B. The conditions for the multi-step EWPT, which are shown in Eqs.~(\ref{eq:con1}), (\ref{eq:con1p}) and (\ref{eq:con2}), are given by Fig.~\ref{onres}.
+In the numerical analysis in this section, the four parameters in the potential, $ \mu_1^2$, $\mu_2^2$, $ \lambda_1$ and $\lambda_{12}$, will be taken as $v$, $v_2$, $m_h$ and $m_H$ by using the stationary conditions and second derivative of the potential of Eqs.~(\ref{redc1}), (\ref{redc2}), (\ref{redc3}) and (\ref{redc4}) in appendix B. The conditions for the multi-step EWPT, which are shown in Eqs.~(\ref{eq:con1}) and (\ref{eq:con2}), are given by Fig.~\ref{onres}.

 These color regions can satisfy the conditions, including one-loop effects in the cases that $v_2=$ 100, 150, and 200 GeV.
 In these cyan regions, the multi-step EWPT may be generated, however, we use the potential without finite temperature effects to describe these regions.
-Therefore, we should consider the potential with finite temperature effects to get more detail on the possibility of the EWPTs, like the condition of "$h_2$ vacuum appears first when cooling down".
-The results, including the finite temperature effect, are given in Fig.~\ref{resgen}.
+Therefore, we should consider the potential with finite temperature effects to get more detail on the possibility of the EWPTs, like the condition of ``the $h_2$ vacuum appears first when cooling down.''